Return to Home

 The Lognormal Integral

 We define the Call price as the discounted average of payoffs above strike K. Integrating against the density f(ST) reveals the internal weights N(d₁) and N(d₂).
+The key insight is that we're computing a conditional expectation over the region where ST > K.

 The Core Expectation